UD-CISC275-S22/cis-scheduler-team-19/README.md

 Back in this repository, go to `settings` -> `secrets` -> `Actions` and click the `New repository secret` button in the topright.

 Name the secret "GH_TOKEN" and paste in the token you copied in the previous step.

+### 3. Personas

+1.I am a Computer Science BA student in junior year.
+Main goal is to finish another 5 CISC301+ course.
+Barrier is to finish them and capstone in 2 years.

+2.I am a Computer Science BS student in Sophemore year.
+And I have taken CISC108 and 181 in my Freshmen Year.
+My main goal is to accomplish 42 credits from the list of CISC core courses and CISC elective courses within three years.
+My barrier is to take the 14 CISC courses in the remaining 6 semesters so that I can finish them with less stress.

+3. I am a Computer Science BA student in Freshmen year.
+My main goal is to graduate on time and organize CISC courses appropriately throughout my bachelor career.
+My barrier is to balance the CISC core courses and other required elective courses during each semester.